chicagopython/chipy.org/k8s/README.md

 #### (1) Create the kind cluster with a given config

-[Kind](https://kind.sigs.k8s.io/) is a project that lest you run Kubernetes inside of Docker.
+[Kind](https://kind.sigs.k8s.io/) is a project that lets you run Kubernetes inside of Docker.
 It will be used for this tutorial, so you will need to install it.

 ```bash
 kind create cluster -n chipy --config cluster.yaml